salogranada/Robotics-Test-Integration-Engineer/docs/homework.md

 13. [C++] What is the [libsoft_speed.a](../robotics/ros2/src/motion_control/lib/) file and what is it for?

+14. [Python] Why should we use a thread to spin the node?

+15. [Python] Why is the limit on the Y-RPM graph 170?

 Next questions is after you finish the project, it doesn't give points but we really appreciate you feedback:
 * What do you think about this project? is it hard or enough? is it to complicated, is it well structure, explanations and instructions are clear?